muhammeta7/chatter/README.md

 ## :page_with_curl: Description

 This portion represents the front-end portion of the tcpZCWFinalProject.
-The front end was completed<br />
-using `Angular` and served on Heroku using Node and express servers.
-The application allows<br /> users to sign up, create channels, and directly message other users that are also in the system.
+The front end was completed using `Angular` and served on `Heroku` using `Node` and `Express` servers.
+The application allows users to sign up, create channels, and directly message other users that are also in the system.
+The server side logic is handled using `Spring Boot` and a `PostgreSQL`.

 ## :satellite: Technologies Used

 1. Angular
 2. HTML, SCSS
 3. TypeScript
-4. Spring-Boot
+4. Spring Boot
 5. Java
-6. Postgres SQL
+6. PostgreSQL

 ## Screenshots